 We've broken down the mortgage jargon to give you an insight into the different types of mortgages available to you.

-A buy to let mortgage is a loan for purchasing a residential property with the specific aim of letting the property to tenants in the private rented sector.
+A buy to let mortgage is a loan for purchasing residential property with the aim of letting the property to tenants in the private rented sector.

-If you are considering taking out this type of finance there are some things to consider.
-Buying a property to let is a specialist area and very different to buying a home for yourself.
+If you're considering taking out this type of finance, there are some things to consider.
+Buying a property to rent out is a specialist area and very different to buying a home for yourself.

-To begin with, it is a good idea to speak to letting agents in the area in which you are looking to buy your rental property, to find out if there is a demand for rental properties there, and how much income you can expect.
-The agent should be able to tell you the most popular types of properties to let and areas for tenants.
+To begin with, it's a good idea to speak to letting agents in the area you're looking to buy a rental property - they'll be able to tell you if there's a demand, and how much rental income you could expect.
+The agent should also be able to tell you the most popular types of properties and areas.

 Investment return